 About this designer: Poul Kjaerholm

 Poul Kjaerholm (1929-1980) designed modern functionalist furniture that was praised for its understated elegance and clean lines.
 He studied at the School of Arts and Crafts in Copenhagen where he would later teach, from 1952-56.
 He went on to become a lecturer and professor in the furniture and interior design department at the Academy of Art from 1957-76.
 Although he was formally trained as a cabinetmaker, Kjaerholm was a strong proponent for industrial production and his work stands out among that of his Danish contemporaries because of his extensive use of steel frames rather than the traditional wood.
 He did, however, design many of his seats in natural materials like cane, canvas, leather and rope.
-Kjaerholm’s designs for Fritz Hansen include the PK22 easy chairs, the PK61 coffee table and the PK80 daybed, all available to order from Aram Store.
+Kjaerholm’s designs for Fritz Hansen include the PK22 easy chairs, the PK61 coffee table and the PK80 daybed, all of which are stocked by Aram Store.

 About this brand: Fritz Hansen